2021 Spec MX-5 SimRacing Challenge

-The Spec MX-5 Challenge Series is a pro road racing championship that bridges between successful club classes like SCCA/NASA Spec Miata on one hand, and pro series like Battery Tender Global MX-5 Cup on the other hand.
+The Spec MX-5 Challenge Series is a pro road racing championship that bridges between successful club classes like SCCA/NASA Spec Miata on one hand, and pro series like the Battery Tender Global MX-5 Cup on the other hand.
 Drivers in Spec MX-5 Challenge compete in NC-generation Mazda Spec MX-5 race cars, travelling to tracks like Road America, VIR, Laguna Seca, Circuit of The Americas and Road Atlanta.
 Over $100,000 in prize money is on offer, helping drivers advance their careers.

 Okay, then what is Spec MX-5 SimRacing Challenge?

 The Spec MX-5 SimRacing Challenge is a competitive and professional simulator racing series utilizing the iRacing Motorsports simulation platform. iRacing is a subscription-based service and is one of the most popular and realistic online motorsports simulation platforms available.